gregorwolf/hanatrial-auth-proxy/README.md

 Status
 ------

+* 2015-01-18: Added support for HTTPS and session timeouts
-2014-12-26: Support for HTTP GET, POST, PUT and DELETE.
+* 2014-12-26: Support for HTTP GET, POST, PUT and DELETE.
 Tested with an SAPUI5 CRUD Applicaiton.
-2014-12-23: There is a first working version!
+* 2014-12-23: There is a first working version!

 ### hana-saml.js